amandamangubat/amandagracemangubat-portfolio/01_Web_Development_Projects/Ciel_dor/README.md

-# Ciel d'Or
-### Luxury Restaurant Website and Branding Project
+# Ciel d'Or: Luxury Restaurant Website Project

-> "Creating elegant digital experiences through refined design, branding, and presentation."

----

-## Overview

-**Ciel d'Or** is a luxury restaurant website project developed to showcase a refined dining brand through an elegant and visually polished digital experience.
-The project highlights website presentation, branding, layout design, and user-friendly navigation inspired by premium restaurant websites.

----
+Course: Hackathon / Web Design Project
+Type: Frontend Branding and Website Project
+Role: UI, Layout, and Presentation Contributor

-## Key Highlights
+## The Problem

-- Luxury-inspired website design
-- Elegant and polished interface
-- Restaurant information presentation
-- User-friendly navigation
-- Branding-focused visual style
-- Responsive layout

----
+Luxury dining brands need a digital presence that reflects elegance, refinement, and clear communication.
+Ciel d'Or was developed as a restaurant website project that combines branding, layout design, and polished presentation to create a premium online experience.

-## Technology Stack
+## Technical Stack

-- **Front-End:** HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
 - **Design Tools:** Figma, Canva
-- **Tools:** GitHub
+- **Other Tools:** GitHub

----

-## My Contribution

-I worked on the concept, layout, and presentation of the website, focusing on creating a refined interface that matched the luxury identity of the brand.

----

-## Screenshots

-Project screenshots are available in the `screenshots` folder.

----
+## System Architecture & Logic

+### 1. Luxury Brand Presentation
+The website was designed to reflect a refined restaurant identity through elegant visuals and polished layout choices.

+### 2. Organized Information Flow
+The project presents restaurant details in a way that is easy to read and visually structured for users.

+### 3. User-Friendly Navigation
+Sections are arranged to guide users smoothly through the website experience.

+### 4. Responsive Interface Design
+The layout is designed to remain visually balanced across different screen sizes.

+### 5. Branding-Focused Web Experience
+The project combines interface design and brand presentation to create a more memorable and cohesive digital identity.

-## Project Status
+## Project Outcome

-Completed hackathon project for portfolio and creative showcase.
+This project helped me strengthen my skills in visual presentation, interface layout, and branding-focused web design.
+It also improved my ability to create a polished and user-friendly experience for a concept-based website.